sevenhong/awesome-mcp-servers/README.md

 - [roadwy/cve-search_mcp](https://github.com/roadwy/cve-search_mcp) 🐍 🏠 - A Model Context Protocol (MCP) server for querying the CVE-Search API.
 This server provides comprehensive access to CVE-Search, browse vendor and product、get CVE per CVE-ID、get the last updated CVEs.
 - [nickpending/mcp-recon](https://github.com/nickpending/mcp-recon) 🏎️ 🏠 - Conversational recon interface and MCP server powered by httpx and asnmap.
 Supports various reconnaissance levels for domain analysis, security header inspection, certificate analysis, and ASN lookup.
 - [Gaffx/volatility-mcp](https://github.com/Gaffx/volatility-mcp) - MCP server for Volatility 3.x, allowing you to perform memory forensics analysis with AI assistant.
 Experience memory forensics without barriers as plugins like pslist and netscan become accessible through clean REST APIs and LLMs.
+- [zinja-coder/jadx-ai](https://github.com/zinja-coder/jadx-ai) 🐍 ☕ 🏠 🍎 🪟 🐧 - JADX-AI is a plugin and MCP Server for the JADX decompiler that integrates directly with Model Context Protocol (MCP) to provide live reverse engineering support with LLMs like Claude.

 ### 🏃 <a name="sports"></a>Sports